MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/latam-bra-about-transfer-orders.md

 You can do the following to transfer items between fiscal establishments by using transfer orders:

   - Set up a Código Fiscal de Operações e Prestações (CFOP) matrix for fiscal establishment transfer or third-party transfer transaction types.
-For more information, see [(BRA) Set up the CFOP matrix](https://review.docs.microsoft.com/en-us/dynamicsax-2012/appuser-itpro/bra-set-up-the-cfop-matrix?branch=master).
+For more information, see [Set up the CFOP matrix](https://review.docs.microsoft.com/en-us/dynamicsax-2012/appuser-itpro/bra-set-up-the-cfop-matrix?branch=master).

   - Set up a tax matrix for a fiscal establishment group by using the fiscal establishment transaction type.
-For more information, see [(BRA) Set up a tax matrix](bra-set-up-a-tax-matrix.md).
+For more information, see [Set up a tax matrix](bra-set-up-a-tax-matrix.md).

   - Create and ship a transfer order to create an outbound fiscal document.
-For more information, see [(BRA) Create an outbound transfer fiscal document](bra-create-an-outbound-transfer-fiscal-document.md).
+For more information, see [Create an outbound transfer fiscal document](bra-create-an-outbound-transfer-fiscal-document.md).

   - Receive a transfer order to create an inbound fiscal document.
-For more information, see [(BRA) Receive an inbound transfer fiscal document](bra-receive-an-inbound-transfer-fiscal-document.md).
+For more information, see [Receive an inbound transfer fiscal document](bra-receive-an-inbound-transfer-fiscal-document.md).

   - Return a transfer fiscal document.
-For more information, see [(BRA) Return a transfer fiscal document](bra-return-a-transfer-fiscal-document.md).
+For more information, see [Return a transfer fiscal document](bra-return-a-transfer-fiscal-document.md).

   - Cancel an incorrect transfer order.
-For more information, see [(BRA) Cancel a transfer fiscal document](bra-cancel-a-transfer-fiscal-document.md).
+For more information, see [Cancel a transfer fiscal document](bra-cancel-a-transfer-fiscal-document.md).